datadaveshin/Resume-CV/README.md

-# resume-cv
+# Resume and CV
-Place to keep track of items for a resume or cv
+Just a place to keep track of what to put in these documents, and hopefully, how to autocompile them.